chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 Initial definitions:
 - We define a state as a pair [shots made, shots missed]
-- You can think of this as a table with shots missed on the x-axis and shots made on the y-axis
+- You can think of this as a table with shots missed on the x-axis and shots made on the y-axis (see below for examples)
 - Shots missed goes from 0 to 10
 - Shots made goes from 0 to 90
-- We define each pair to have a reward of arriving to that state of 0 except for every combination where shots made = 90, so [90, 3] and [90, 5] and [90, 10], etc. all have a reward value of 100 (chosen arbitrarily to represent winning)
+- We define each pair to have a reward of arriving to that state of 0 except for when the bet is won, i.e. every combination where shots made = 90, so [90, 3] and [90, 5] and [90, 10], etc. all have a reward value of 100 (chosen arbitrarily to represent winning)
 - We define 2 possible actions at each state: shoot or reset.
 These represent the actions of the player in the bet.

 We want to use value iteration to find the value of every state [shots made, shots missed].
 Note that the immediate reward of 100 is only given for winning the bet, so now we are defining state values that derive from that winning reward.
-All states prior to winning the bet have a value equal to: 100 * (probability of success from that state) * (discount factor).
+For example, we may want to answer the question: If we are in state [85, 8] (85 shots made, 5 missed), then what is the value of being there?

-Value iteration uses the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation), which is defined as $$V(s) = R(s, a) + \gamma*V(s')$$, where $$V(s)$$ is the value of the current state, $$R(s, a)$$ is the reward of action $$a$$ at state $$s$$, $$\gamma$$ is the discount factor, and $$V(s')$$ is the value of the next state.
-So each state derives its value from the immediate reward and the value of the next state.
-This is simplified in the freethrow setting where there is only an immediate reward upon winning.
+Value iteration uses the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation), which is defined as $$V(s) = R(s, a) + \gamma*V(s')$$, where $$V(s)$$ is the value of the current state, $$R(s, a)$$ is the reward of action $$a$$ at state $$s$$ (recall that the actions are either shoot or reset), $$\gamma$$ is the discount factor, and $$V(s')$$ is the value of the next state.
+So each state has a value for taking the "shoot" action, which is the expected value of the reward after shooting and the next state after shooting.
+Each state also has a value for taking the "reset" action, which is simply the value of the starting state (since there will never be a reward when resetting).
+The state takes the highest of the values between the two actions.
+In general, there is only a reward when winning the bet, so most Bellman computations have reward values of 0.

 We have defined the reward for winning (i.e. 100 when shots made reaches 90) and can initially set the value of every other state at 0.
 Then the algorithm will learn the value of those positions.
 For example, if you are in the state of [89 made, 10 missed], your value is 100 if you make the next shot and you will be back to the beginning if you miss it.
 So we can say that the value of that state is = $$p_{make}*100 + (1-p_{make})*\text{[value of starting state]}$$.